 - “Blessed be the God and Father of our Lord Jesus Christ!
 According to His great mercy, He has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.
 In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, so that the tested genuineness of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation [or Second Coming] of Jesus Christ.
 Though you have not seen Him, you love Him.
 Though you do not now see Him, you believe in Him and rejoice with joy that is inexpressible and filled with glory, obtaining the outcome of your faith, the salvation of your souls” (1 Pet.
 1:3-9).

 Father in heaven, we thank You that through Jesus we can come to You as Father.
 We thank You that we are adopted and even now have the Holy Spirit as the down payment of the imperishable, undefiled, and unfading inheritance that awaits us.
-Help us as we wait to live lives of holiness and love.
+Help us as we wait for the coming Kingdom to live lives of holiness and love.
 We ask, in Jesus’ Name.
 Amen.

 It is also interesting to note that when Jesus quoted Psalm 31:5 in his dying words He stopped short of its second line (See Derek Kidner, Psalms 1-72, 148).
 That is, Jesus does not say, “You have rescued Me.”